enverbey/OOP/README.md

 ## Java Basics Folder 📁

-A `Java-Basics` folder has been established within this repository.
 This folder serves as a foundational resource, focusing on essential Java skills that are crucial for grasping object-oriented programming.
 As you embark on learning OOP, it's important to have a solid understanding of basic Java coding principles.
 This ensures that you can effectively write and comprehend the code necessary for OOP.

 ## Continuous Updates 📅